Pauline Carey Counselling Fees and Insurance

 Workshop Fees (counsellors and other helping professionals)

-- Discounts are offered for multiple registrations and for full-time students– see registration form for details.
+- Discounts are offered for multiple registrations and for full-time students– contact us for details.

 - Closed registration group training rates are significantly less than those for individual registration.
 If you have a group interested in training, contact us for a cost estimate.